josebailon/laravel-supervisord-control/README.md

 ### Customizing the view
 The default view has Bootstrap css clases in its elements.
 If you want to behave like that simply add Bootstrap to the extended view used.

-If you whant to customize the view, publish the views to /resources/views/vendor/lsc using:
+If you want to customize the view, publish the views to /resources/views/vendor/lsc using:
 ```
 php artisan vendor:publish --tag=lsc-views
 ```